meteor/meteor/docs/source/commandline.md

 ```

 Also, there is the same version of these methods using TypeScript, that will be shown bellow.

 <h3 id="meteorgenerate-path">path option</h3>

-for those that may want to create in another path, you can use the ``--path`` option in order to select where to place this boilerplate.
+If you want to create in another path, you can use the ``--path`` option in order to select where to place this boilerplate.
 It will generate the model in that path.
 Note that is used TypeScript in this example.

 ```bash